Ahmad Khomeini

-Ahmad Khomeini (احمد خمینی; 14 March 1946 – 17 March 1995) was an Iranian Islamic cleric and politician.
-He was the younger son of Ruhollah Khomeini and father of Hassan Khomeini.
-He was the "right-hand" of his father before, during and after the Iranian Revolution.
-He was a link between Ruhollah Khomeini and officials and people.
-He had several decision-making positions.
+Ahmad Mostafavi Khomeini (Note: احمد مصطفوی خمینی) (15 March 1946 – 17 March 1995) was an Iranian cleric and politician who was Custodian of the Mausoleum of Khomeini from 1989 until his death in 1995.
+A member of the Khomeini family and the second son of the first Iranian supreme leader Ruhollah Khomeini, Khomeini was the "right-hand" of his father before, during and after the Iranian Revolution, and also held key positions during his father's rule.

-He died of heart disease and was buried next to his father.

 Early life and education

-Ahmad Khomeini was born in Qom on 15 March 1946 (although several sources have given his birth year as 1945), where he did his primary and secondary education in Owhadi and Hakin Nezami school, respectively and then started seminary studies and accomplished primary and secondary hawza courses.
+Ahmad Mostafavi Khomeini was born in Qom on 15 March 1946 (although several sources have given his birth year as 1945), where he did his primary and secondary education in Owhadi and Hakin Nezami school, respectively and then started seminary studies and accomplished primary and secondary hawza courses.
 He secretly joined his father, Ruhollah Khomeini, after his father was exiled to Najaf.

 Career and activities

 Ahmad was regarded as Khomeini's "right-hand man", the "torch-bearer for his father's anti-Western radicalism" and was close to his father, the leader of the Iranian Revolution of 1979.
 He helped coordinate affairs during and after the Iranian Revolution, in Khomeini's office in Najaf, Paris and subsequent to the ayatollah's return to Iran in February 1979.
 Ahmad participated in the trials of the Shah's army officers and politicians by the Islamic Revolutionary Court.
 In one case he said Nader Jahanbani, who had been deputy chief of the Imperial Air Force that he was a foreigner.
 Jahanbani replied: "No, all my ancestors were Iranians."
 Ahmad visited the deprived areas to learn their shortages and reported his findings to Imam Khomeini.
 His letters containing the issues he had encountered is available.
 He was among the officials went through Fatah training.

 His political life career commenced after death of his brother, Mostafa.
 In the 6 years after the death of his father, he had several decision-making positions.
 He served as his father's chief of staff until his father's death in 1989.
 From the summer of 1988 to 1989, death of Khomeini, he was one of the decision-makers in all official issues along with Rafsanjani and Khamenei.
 He was a member of Iran's Supreme National Security Council without assuming any executive position.
 He was a member of Supreme Council of the Cultural Revolution by Ali Khamenei's official order.
 He became the overseer of the Mausoleum of Khomeini.
 He spoke against America, Israel and what he called "exploitative Iranian capitalists," on several occasions.